 A strong proposal includes:

-• What issue you want to address.
+- What issue do you want to address.

-• Whose stories you want to tell.
+- Whose stories do you want to tell.

-• Where you will travel to cover the issue.
+- Where will you travel to cover the issue.

 Deadline